+During Reading

-During reading - Stop!
+Stop!
 Check!
 Do I understand what I am reading?

 - Read back, read on

 - Check new words in a dictionary

 - What do I know already?

 - Look for clues in text/ picture

-- Discuss with a partner / teacher the text focusing on the taught skill
+- Discuss with a partner / teacher the text focusing on the taught skill.

+After Reading

-After reading - Activities about the text to develop the skill
+Activities about the text to develop the skill

-- Literal comprehension True, false, can't tell - Main idea e.g. create a new front cover illustration and title. - Sequencing e.g. use the interactive whiteboard to drag and drop the pictures and text into the correct order. - How have I done?
-Did I successfully meet the Learning Intention?
+- Literal comprehension -True, false, can't tell fans - Main idea Create a new front cover illustration and title. - Sequencing use the interactive whiteboard to drag and drop the pictures and text into the correct order.